How to Get Over the Anxiety of Meeting a New Psychiatrist

 You Choose Another Psychiatrist If This One Doesn’t Work Out

-When going into your first meeting with a new psychiatrist, you are likely to feel nervous about the way your relationship will work out.
+When going into your first meeting with a new psychiatrist, you are likely to feel nervous.
 This is when it is important to remember that this psychiatrist may not be the best fit for you as an individual.

-Once you have finished your first appointment, you should sit down and assess the session.
+Once you have finished your first appointment, you should sit down and reflect on the session.
 If you do not feel as though the appointment went well, then you can begin to look elsewhere for another psychiatrist who may suit your needs better.

 You Are in a Safe Space

-Meeting a new psychiatrist for the first time can be an extremely daunting task.
-One of the biggest reasons people worry about seeing a new psychiatrist is because they fear that they may end up opening up to that person and showing them emotions that they weren’t expecting to.
+Meeting a new psychiatrist for the first time can be an extremely daunting and emotional experience.
+One of the biggest reasons people worry about seeing a new psychiatrist is because they fear that they may end up opening up to that person and displaying unexpected emotions.

-It is important to remember that a psychiatrist’s office is a safe place and you are free to share your emotions and thoughts in there without any judgment.
-You can feel safe in the knowledge that your psychiatrist will never share them with anyone else.
+It is important to remember that a psychiatrist’s office is a safe place and you are free to share your emotions and thoughts without judgment.

 What to Do After the First Visit